FCUK: Father Chitti Umaa Kaarthik: Plot

 The film begins with Fhani Bhupal, a Casanova proprietor of a successful condom company.
 Karthik, a flirt, is his only son and plays the role of the bride's grooming agency.
-The father & son share an enormous, deep bond and an inseparable tie.
-Uma, a pediatrician, belongs to a traditional family.
+The father and son share an enormous, deep bond and an inseparable tie.
+Uma, a paediatrician, belongs to a traditional family.
 She betrothed with a Ph.D.
 Pathuri Hanumantha Das is an exasperated foreign return guy without knowledge about relationships.
 He has just endorsed the match as Uma's conscientious joint family is beneficial for his thesis.
-Karthik & Uma are acquainted at a rave when Priyanka, mate of Uma, bets entice any men.
+Karthik and Uma are acquainted at a rave when Priyanka, mate of Uma, bets entice any men.
 So, she lures Karthik as a bet, but impulsively, he genuinely loves her when she divulges the actuality.
 Forthwith, annoyed, Karthik seeks her penalty of 3 days of the date, which she agrees with as it is inevitable.
 At the end of it, Uma misconstrues Karthik as a tomcat chides and quits.

 Meanwhile, Karthik learns that his father is in hospital.
 Immediately, he flies, nonconscious that he is without clothes.
 As a flabbergast, the nurse handovers a cute baby, Chitti, to Karthik, proclaiming it his father's progeny when Fhani Bhupal moves rearward.
 During the outdoor shooting of his product, Fhani Bhupal comes across a prostitute, Kalyani, and his model.
 On the spot, she is mortified by his men when Fhani Bhupal retorts and addresses their pains and eminence, which makes Kalyani adore him.
 The same night fated, they share a single room and are consummates.